ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+Because he lost his domain in a bet!

-2. Why did the computer catch a cold?
-It left its Windows open!
+2. Why did the cyber security specialist get fired?
+Because he couldn't hack it!

+3. Why did the programmer always carry a ladder?
+In case of a high-level language!

-3. Why do programmers prefer dark mode?
+4. Why do programmers prefer dark mode?
 Because light attracts bugs!

-4. Why did the cybersecurity expert bring a ladder to work?
-To reach new heights in encryption!

 [
-Wed Nov 22 01:13:27 UTC 2023
+Thu Nov 23 01:10:48 UTC 2023
  ]